-- connect a microphone or an external stereo audio device. - 7 The headphone jack, a -inch (3.5-mm) diameter jack, is where you connect a stereo headphone or external speakers. - 8 The power switch turns the computer on and off. - The external-input-device connector is used to attach a mouse, external keyboard, or external numeric keypad to the computer. - 1 The power jack is where the AC Adapter cable is connected. - 11 The universal serial bus (USB) connector allows you to connect any device that conforms to the USB
+- 4 The security keyhole is used with a mechanical lock. - 5 The power jack is where the AC Adapter cable is connected. - 6 The external-input-device connector is used to attach a mouse, external keyboard, or external numeric keypad to the computer. - 7 The Universal Serial Bus (USB) connector allows you to connect any device that conforms to the USB interface.
+Many recent digital device comply to this new standard.

-- interface.
-Many recent digital devices comply to this new standard. - 12 The serial connector is where you connect a 9-pin serial-device cable. - 13 The parallel connector is where you connect a parallel-printer signal cable. - 14 The external-monitor connector is where you attach the external monitor. - 15 The connector cover is removable. - 16 The external suspend mode indicator shows the condition of suspend mode.
-(See page 7.) - 17 The external battery indicator shows the condition of the battery.
-(See page 7.)
+- 8 The serial connector is where you connect a 9-pin, serial-device cable. - 9 The parallel connector is where you connect a parallel-printer signal cable. - 1 The external-monitor connector is where you attach the external monitor. - 11 The connector cover is removable.

-Bottom View (with Battery Pack Installed)
+Bottom View (with Battery Installed)

-- 1 The memory-slot cover covers the memory slot. - 2 The power shutdown switch is used to power the computer off if an application hangs or if the computer will not accept any input.
-Use the tip of a pen to press this switch. - 3 The memory slot accepts a dual inline memory module (DIMM) option.
+- 1 The power shutdown switch is used to turn the computer off when an application locks up or the computer will not accept any input.
+Use the tip of a pen to press this switch. - 2 The expansion connectors allow you to connect the port replicator (available as an option). - 3 The memory slot accepts a dual inline memory module (DIMM) option.